expo/expo/docs/versions/unversioned/sdk/document-picker.md

 ### `Expo.DocumentPicker.getDocumentAsync(options)`

 Display the system UI for choosing a document.
+By default, the chosen file is copied to [the app's internal cache directory](filesystem.md##expofilesystemcachedirectory).

 #### Arguments